StylishThemes/GitHub-Dark/README.markdown

 See the [full change log here](https://github.com/Mottie/Github-Dark/wiki)

+#### Version 1.6.1 (11/20/2013)

+* Fix Github Dark theme file location
+* Forgot to mention in the last update, all un-minified css files moved to the src folder within the themes folder.

 #### Version 1.6.0 (11/20/2013)
 * Tag page: Fix hover to include the icon
 * Settings menu